safinaskar/gavin/README.md

 What is this package?
 ---------------------
 This package contents two thing:

 * Some files which can help you to run original Gavin.
 They is in directory `orig`.
 * Deobfuscated Gavin.
 It is in directory `deobfuscated`

 How to run original Gavin?
 --------------------------
-Download [Original Gavin from the IOCCC site](http://www.ioccc.org/2004/2004.tar.gz) (this is winners of IOCCC 2004, so it content not only Gavin, but also other programs).
+Download [original Gavin from the IOCCC site](http://www.ioccc.org/2004/2004.tar.gz) (this is winners of IOCCC 2004, so it content not only Gavin, but also other programs).

 Then follow instructions in files `gavin.hint` and `gavin_install.txt`, but note following: